madetech/blog/posts/building-an-agile-team.md

 ### Making mistakes

 When teams are autonomous they will make mistakes.
-They'll often make more mistakes but they'll also be fixing them faster.
+They will often make more mistakes but they will also be fixing them faster.
 Making mistakes early means the team can learn and adapt.
 Autonomous teams may be fast to break things but also fast to fix them.